- OBM Certifcate

-Shannon Biagi, BCaBA, is a current PhD student in Florida Tech's Behavior Analysis program in Melbourne, Fla.
-She completed her master's coursework at Florida Tech in the dual-track Applied Behavior Analysis/Organizational Behavior Management program, and was the president of Florida Tech's Society for Performance Management for the 2014-2015 academic year.
+Shannon Biagi, BCBA, is a PhD student in Florida Tech's Behavior Analysis program in Melbourne, Florida.
+She completed her master's coursework at Florida Tech in the dual-track Applied Behavior Analysis/Organizational Behavior Management program, and was the president of Florida Tech's Society for Performance Management for the 2014–2015 academic year.
 In addition to her coursework in OBM, Shannon provided OBM services within the Office of Continuing Education at Florida Tech during her master's program, including developing behavioral skills training systems, managing the performance of student workers and coordinating several large projects.
-Currently, Shannon is a product development specialist at ABA Technologies, Inc., focusing on the continuing education product line and is excited to be project manager of OBM Applied!, in addition to being a course coach.
+Currently, Shannon is a product development specialist at ABA Technologies, Inc., focusing on the continuing education product line through Florida Tech ABA Online.

 Why should I pursue a certificate program in OBM?

 - The certificate program can help you make change happen, engage people and effectively achieve results.

 - It provides professional development in project management, change management and behavior analysis.